Roshanell/dateChecker/README.md

 ## Optimizations:

-This app could also be exteended to check the time as well.
+This app could also be extended to check the time as well.

 ## Lessons learned: